duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 selected text).

 `⌘ shift 3` and `⌘ shift 4` to create screenshots for entire and selected area.
+Press space after that to select window.
+Screen shots will be on desktop.

 To show home folder in Finder, go to Finder Preferences -> Sidebar and enable home folder in sidebar.